BlinkDL/RWKV-LM/README.md

 * Token-shift: https://github.com/BlinkDL/RWKV-LM#token-shift-time-shift-mixing (applicable to all transformers), especially helpful for char-level models.

 * Head-QK: https://github.com/BlinkDL/RWKV-LM#the-head-qk-trick-learning-to-copy-and-avoid-tokens (applicable to all transformers).
-Note: I am not using it in the Pile model to keep it 100% RNN.
+Note: it's helpful, but I disabled it in the Pile model to keep it 100% RNN.

 * Extra R-gate in the FFN (applicable to all transformers).
 I am also using reluSquared from Primer.